 5. Many of our print journals are in our on-site storage facility and need to be requested - which takes about 15 minutes!
 To request access, scroll through the holdings to find the specific volume/date that you want, then click the "ARS Request."

-6. Then fill in your name in the ARS request box and submit the request, in about 15 minutes you can head up to the Journals Desk on the 2nd floor and check out the journal for 2 days with your USU card!
+6. Then fill in your name in the ARS request box and submit the request, in about 15 minutes you can head up to the Course Reserves desk on the 2nd floor and check out the journal for 2 days with your USU card!